On fixed gain recursive estimators with discontinuity in the parameters

 for $\mathrm{Law}(X_0)$-almost every $x$.
 Clearly, \eqref{ooo} allows H\"older-continuity (i.e. $\alpha<1$) while \eqref{pok} requires Lipschitz-continuity.
 In the case $\alpha=1$ \eqref{ooo} is not comparable to CLC though both express a kind of ``continuity in the average''.} \end{remark}

-The main results of our paper require a specific structure for the probability space which facilitates to deduce properties of conditional L-mixing processes from those of ``unconditional'' ones.
-More precisely, we rely on the crucial estimate in Theorem \ref{estim} below.
-This could probably be proved for arbitrary probability spaces but only at the price of redoing all the tricky arguments of \cite{laci1} in a more difficult context.
-We refrain from this since Assumption \ref{opa} can accommodate most models of practical importance.
+The main results of our paper require a specific structure for the sigma-algebras which facilitates to deduce properties of conditional $L$-mixing processes from those of ``unconditional'' ones.
+More precisely, we rely on the crucial Doob-type inequality in Theorem \ref{estim} below.
+This could probably be proved for arbitrary sigma-algebras but only at the price of redoing all the tricky arguments of \cite{laci1} in a more difficult context.
+We refrain from this since Theorem \ref{estim} can accommodate most models of practical importance.
 Let $\mathbb{Z}$ denote the set of integers.